gonzalo-munillag/Data_Science_Portfolio/README.md

-# UDACITY: DATA SCIENCE FOR ENTERPRISE
+# Udacity: Data science for enterprise
 Workload: 7 months - 10 h/week

 Besides these projects, the course contained theoretical classes and multiple practical exercises that covered additional content beyond these projects.